boxuk/wp-packages/packages/action-mark-check-status/readme.md

 # WordPress Deps Auto Updater - Checkout

-This is a simple GitHub Worklfow to checkout the PR the `boxuk/wp-deps-auto-update` action.
+This is a simple GitHub Worklfow to mark the state of a status-check that's been triggered via the `workflow_run` trigger.

 ## Usage

-You'll need to use the `boxuk/wp-checkout-deps-auto-update` action to setup your workflow if the event is triggered by `workflow_run`.
+You'll need to use the `boxuk/checkout-pr` action to setup your workflow if the event is triggered by `workflow_run`.
 We need the `worfklow_run_id` to pull the relevant PR number.

 ```yml
 # Other config...